Openpipes-org/Rocker-buttons-PCB/README.md

 * n.
 8 NeoPixel LEDs connected in daisy chain;

 * A 10-pin IDC male connector to be wired to the Main MIDI Controller board.

+All channels were pinned out for debugging purposes.